Editor’s note: Face coverings (ages 5 and up) are required at all indoor public spaces statewide, regardless of vaccination status. Learn more here.

 Shopping Districts in Central Oregon

 Sisters’ compact historic downtown offers dozens of shops and a frontier vibe.
 The Prineville Charm Trail connects almost 30 local businesses in downtown Prineville.
 Visit them all and collect a unique charm from each.
-Discover more Oregon-made products online with Built Oregon Marketplace, a new directory celebrating the state’s maker culture.
-Many businesses offer online shopping and gift certificates when in-person shopping is not possible.
+Discover more Oregon-made products online with Built Oregon Marketplace, a directory celebrating the state’s maker culture.
+Many businesses offer online shopping and gift certificates if you’d rather shop from home.

 Home Gifts in Central Oregon

 Central Oregon is chock-full of unique home goods.
 Pick up a new or refurbished vintage clock at Beacham’s Clock Company in Sisters.
 They’ve been keeping the fine art of horology (the study and measurement of time) alive since 1965.
 Have an adventurous musician on your list?
 Bend’s Outdoor Ukulele makes take-anywhere ukuleles, banjoleles and guitars from durable materials for worry-free strumming on the go.
 From cuddly blankets to air-cleaning plants and bright planters, the new Merryweather Shop and the Fig Leaf Plant Shop, both at The Box Factory in Bend, offer thoughtfully curated selections of home goods.

 Art lovers will adore a piece from Rimrock Art Gallery in Prineville, which exhibits original works from established artists from the Western states and beyond.
 Pick up anything on your budding star baker’s wish list at kitchen-supply store Kara’s Kitchenware in Bend.
 And don’t forget the family pup.
 Bendy Dog in downtown Bend offers playful canine toys, bedding, art and much more, including a large selection of locally made products.